 - Offshoring means getting the work done in a different location or a different country whereas in outsourcing means contracting or sub-contracting the work which was previously done with the organization to an external party client who more specializes in the work which the company is offering

-- The objective of outsourcing is to focus more on the main line of activity or the business that the company has expertise in and not to focus on ancillary products or services which does not derive the major revenue pipeline of the company.
-The objective of Offshoring is to lower the cost of that service or that process that the company is providing.
-Offshoring results in cost saving and lower labor but it does not necessarily mean that it will improve or enhance the work efficiency in the company
+- The objective of outsourcing is to focus more on the mainline of the activity or the business that the company has expertise in and not to focus on ancillary products or services which do not derive the major revenue pipeline of the company.
+The objective of Offshoring is to lower the cost of that service or the process that the company is providing.
+Offshoring results in cost-saving and lower labour but it does not necessarily mean that it will improve or enhance the work efficiency in the company

 - The task which is outsourced is performed by the non-employees of the company as the process has been completely outsourced and is no longer comes within the scope of the company’s operation.
 Offshoring, on the other hand, is performed by the employees of the company as only the location of the work done performed has been changed.
 The employees have been working on the company’s payroll only which makes the process much familiar and fast track